 Somehow I’m inclined to think there was less of what we today call a “Peter Pan syndrome” in those cultures…Probably there was no blaming the boss (parents), no victim behaviors.
 All of that was discarded with the child name.

-So remember to use your name in conjunction with uplifting phrases – treat your name as sacred, because it is.
+Remember to use your name in conjunction with uplifting phrases – treat your name as sacred, because it is.
 While you’re at it, treat other people’s names the same way – never use them without attaching it to some positive emotions.

-The myth is real – by knowing someone’s name, you hold power over him/her – the power to speak blessing or curse into their life, potentially lasting a long, long time.
+The myth is real – by knowing someone’s name, you hold power over them – the power to speak blessing or curse into their life, potentially lasting a long, long time.
 Great leaders (including good parents) know about this power, and they take care of people’s names well.